blackboard/react-dnd-ax/README.md

- items | Array | the array consists of movable items onReorderItem(reorderedItems, sourceDragItem) | Function | the callback function triggered by dropping a movable item scrollContainerId | String | the container id of the drag and drop component (usage refer to examples）
+ items | Array | the array consists of movable items onReorderItem(reorderedItems, sourceDragItem) | Function | the callback function triggered by dropping a movable item scrollContainerId | String | the container id of the drag and drop component (usage refer to examples） boundingElementId | String | Id of anchor element for positioning drag and drop preview item if an ancestor element's styling prevents fixed position (optional)